FyshOS/fin/README.md

 # Fin, the Fyne Login Manager

 A minimal but good-looking login manager for Linux/Unix.
-The current boot scripts support only systemd.
+The current boot scripts support only systemd on Linux and rc.d on OpenBSD.

 If you'd like to try out this project in its early stages then you can simply check out this repo and run (Linux with systemd assumed):